JanelleG51/Whack-a-React/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) was used to stucture the content on the site.
 - [CSS3](https://en.wikipedia.org/wiki/CSS) was used to style the presentation of the content on the site.
 - [Google Fonts](https://fonts.google.com/) provided the fonts for this site.
-- [BootstrapCDN](https://getbootstrap.com/docs/5.0/getting-started/introduction/) V.5 Beta was used for this project to assist with the structure and responsiveness of the site.
+- [BootstrapCDN](https://getbootstrap.com/docs/5.0/getting-started/introduction/) V.5 was used for this project to assist with the structure and responsiveness of the site.
 This included Bootstrap's [JavaScript](https://www.javascript.com/) and [Popper](https://popper.js.org/) plugins.
 - [GitHub](https://github.com/join/get-started) provided the online storage space used to host and access all files and links associated with the site.
 - [Gitpod](https://www.gitpod.io/) provided the cloud IDE used to build the site.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes for the site and provide the overall visual layout.